At Ballet BC, Crystal Pite grapples with shadow figures in Frontier's Vancouver premiere

 At this point, we should note that Ballet BC artistic director Medhi Walerski was a young, standout dancer at the Dutch company in the late aughts, and he danced in both the Frontier that Pite created in 2008, and in the reworked 2013 film version of the piece.
 And so he was receptive when Pite put forward the idea of revisiting her shadow figures again for a new rendition of Frontier.

 Pite says she has enjoyed digging into the piece again.
 She’s hung on to some parts: most noticeably the creation is bookended by spine-tinglingly powerful choral pieces by Eric Whitacre.
-But she’s changed others: her longtime collaborator, Vancouver composer Owen Belton, has reworked the midsection, changing a soundscape that was once punctuated by industrial roars and hums to something more akin to human breathing.
+But she’s changed others: her longtime collaborator, Vancouver composer Owen Belton, has reworked the midsection, changing a soundscape that was once punctuated by industrial roars and hums to something that alludes more to human breathing.

 Expanding on the theme of the known and unknown, and the conscious and unconscious, set designer Jay Gower Taylor has created two diagonal scrims that play with ideas of “frontiers”.